Secondary GT Service, Grades 6-12

 Parents of students in grade 5 receive information during the fall semester regarding screening for GT service in 6th grade.
 To request GT screening, parents must return the Secondary Parent Checklist by the published deadline in September for students in grade 5.

 For students in grades 6-11, screening information is publicized on junior high and high school campuses.
-The request GT screening, parents of students in grades 6-11 must return the Secondary Parent Checklist by the published deadline on December 4th.
+The request GT screening, parents of students in grades 6-11 must return the Secondary Parent Checklist by the published date in December.